 -

-EEOC must manage customer expectations by making customer service standards available to the public.
+EEOC must manage customer expectation by making customer service standards available to the public.

 U.S. EQUAL EMPLOYMENT OPPORTUNITY COMMISSION CHARGE CARD PROGRAM